 For each elevational bin beyond each species’ interpolated range, we calculated the probability of occurrence as the posterior probability of Zij = 1 (i.e., the proportion of posterior samples predicting Zij = 1).
 A species was assumed absent at an elevation if the probability of occurrence was < 5%, indicating ≥ 95% posterior probability of absence.
 Based on this dichotomy, we calculated Bayesian interpolated ranges incorporating sampling uncertainty to then use as the elevational range of each species for each mountain in each time period.
 Only those species with at least 10 historical records per mountain that were also detected in the contemporary sampling were included in the range shift analyses.

 The model was run with JAGS 4.3.0 in R 3.6.1 using the rjags package.
-For each dataset partition, we ran 3 chains for 20,000 iterations, with the first 10,000 iterations discarded as burn-in, and then retained every 10th iteration for the final posterior distributions.
+For each model, we ran 3 chains for 20,000 iterations, with the first 10,000 iterations discarded as burn-in, and then retained every 10th iteration for the final posterior distributions.
 We used uninformative prior distributions for α, β, and σ, and a diffuse normal prior distribution constrained to be positive for each λij where the mean was the overall abundance of each species (Appendix S1).

 Statistical Analyses